 A common extreme event is a ‘heatwave.’
 A heatwave has traditionally had vague definitions such as “a period of abnormally and uncomfortably hot […] weather” (5).
-In recent years, there has been a move towards more objective definitions of heatwaves based on statistical properties of the temperature record being used (6–8), and which relate to their potential impact.
-The heatwave concept has also been extended to include those in the oceans, termed ‘Marine Heat Waves’ (MHWs) (9, 10).
+In recent years, however, there has been a move towards more objective definitions of heatwaves based on statistical properties of the temperature record being used (6–8), and which relate to their potential impact.
+The heatwave concept has been extended to include extended warm events in the ocean, termed ‘Marine Heat Waves’ (MHWs) (9, 10).

 MHWs are becoming more frequent (11–13), and can have devastating ecosystem impacts.
-There have been well-known MHWs in the Mediterranean Sea in 2003 (14, 15), off the coast of Western Australia in 2011 (16–18), in the north west Atlantic Ocean in 2012 (19, 20), and more recently the ‘Blob’ in the north east Pacific Ocean (21).
-These can have devastating ecosystem consequences: the 2003 Mediterranean MHW may have affected up to 80% of the gorgonian fan colonies in some areas (14), and the 2011 event off the west coast of Australia caused substantial loss of temperate seaweeds and a tropicalisation of reef fishes (18).
+There have been well-known MHWs in the Mediterranean Sea in 2003 (14, 15), off the coast of Western Australia in 2011 (16–18), in the north-west Atlantic Ocean in 2012 (19, 20), and more recently the ‘Blob’ in the north-east Pacific Ocean (21).
+These can have devastating ecosystem consequences: the 2003 Mediterranean MHW affected up to 80% of the gorgonian fan colonies in some areas (14), and the 2011 event off the west coast of Australia caused substantial loss of temperate seaweeds and a corresponding tropicalisation of reef fishes (18).
 A recent global analysis highlighted that MHWs were more common in particular areas of the ocean, including Western Boundary Currents (WBCs) (22).
-This broad-scale analysis, however, precluded an analysis of whether MHWs were concentrated in particular regions within WBCs, lacked the ability to identify potential mechanisms for why WBCs might be sites of increasing marine heatwaves, and did not assess whether MHWs were increasing.
+This broad-scale analysis, however, precluded an analysis of whether MHWs were concentrated in particular regions within WBCs, lacked the ability to identify potential mechanisms for why WBCs might be sites of increasing marine heatwaves, and did not assess whether MHWs were increasing in frequency, duration or intensity?.

 Five WBCs dominate heat transport in the world’s oceans: the Agulhas, Brazil and East Australian Currents in the Southern Hemisphere (SH), and the Kuroshio Current and Gulf Stream in the Northern Hemisphere (NH).
 As a long-term mean, the seemingly stable WBC jets are defined by their fast geostrophic velocities and high mean kinetic energy (MKE)—much of the global ocean’s MKE is concentrated in the WBCs (refs.).
 These boundary currents exhibit strong synoptic variability: over shorter time scales of weeks to months, instabilities generate meanders and mesoscale eddies, the latter forming a ‘field’ of high eddy kinetic energy (EKE) around the jets (refs.).
 WBCs are prominent drivers of global climate systems and regional weather (23).
 Their meridional heat transport loads the atmosphere with moisture and drives rainfall over eastern portions of south-east Africa, Brazil, Australia, the coast of Japan, and the United States.
 The northern hemisphere WBCs also mark the beginning of the North Pacific and North Atlantic storm tracks where tropical cyclones are generated (24).
 Compared to the surrounding oceans over the latitudes across which WBCs are active, they carry zzz% more heat {or exhibit a zzz% higher SST}.

-Most WBCs are increasing in strength with climate change.
-All WBCs, except for the Kuroshio Current, are extending poleward due to shifts in the radiative forcing of the predominant zonal wind systems (refs.).
+All WBCs, except for the Kuroshio Current, are extending poleward due to shifts in the zonal wind systems in response to climate change (refs.).
 The current strength of WBCs is also intensifying under climate change for most WBCs, excluding the Gulf Stream (refs.).
 WBCs are responding by increasing mesoscale activity (25), and they display the highest rates of centennial increases in sea surface temperatures in the world’s oceans (26).
 Collectively, these lines of evidence suggest that MHWs in WBCs could continue to increase in the future.